2mangoes1stone/takemyride/README.md

 ## A quick project summary

 #### An online platform where car sharing is made possible
-- Enables car owners to list their cars for a short term lease
+- Enables car owners to list their cars for short term lease
-- Alows potential customers who want to hire a car to directly connect to car owners
+- Alows potential customers who want to hire a car to directly connect with car owners

 #### To use the application